mahaloz/mahaloz.re/_posts/2025-01-29-dec-progress-24.md

 Well, let's take a closer look at three emerging trends from the **eight works** published in 2024.

 ## Trend 1: Defining "Good" Decompilation
-Often, decompiler enthusiasts argue about what the "best" decompilation looks like, often with no good answer.
+Often, decompiler enthusiasts argue about what the "best" decompilation looks like, primairly with no good answer.
-Luckily, four of the eight new works measured and defined what good decompilation should look like.
+Luckily, **four of the eight** new works measured and defined what good decompilation should look like.
 These studies were both automated and human-driven and often defined new ways to improve decompilation for the future.
 Take, for instance, the work from [Dramko et al.](https://se-phd.s3d.cmu.edu/People/students/student-bios/dramko-luke.html) on studying ["Decompiler Fidelity Issues"](https://www.usenix.org/conference/usenixsecurity24/presentation/dramko), pictured below.

 ![](/assets/images/dec-recap-24/dramko_paper.png)

 His work took the gracious time to define what exactly is wrong with decompilation manually.
-To the savvy decompiler user, this may seem like a well-known problem.
-However, this work establishes a precedent: **good decompilation looks like a source**.
+To the savvy decompiler user, this may seem like a grouping of well-known problems.
+However, this work establishes a precedent: **good decompilation looks like its source**.
 Interestingly, this work's claim coincides with work published simultaneously, [SAILR](https://www.usenix.org/system/files/sec23winter-prepub-301-basque.pdf) (my work).
-SAILR, extended this manual effort by introducing an automated algorithm for [finding mismatches in source and decompilation](https://github.com/mahaloz/sailr-eval) and improving decompilation.
+SAILR, extended this manual effort by introducing an automated algorithm for [finding mismatches in source and decompilation](https://github.com/mahaloz/sailr-eval) and improving those locations, which may find itself [in Ghidra soon](https://github.com/NationalSecurityAgency/ghidra/issues/6133).
 Both work towards making decompilation like source.

 On the other end of the spectrum, one work, [R2I](https://dl.acm.org/doi/10.1145/3643744), defined good decompilation as being _simple_, much like previous work.